Basic Income Pilot

 The first ever basic income pilot for people living in the Amazon rainforest.

-This means that for the next two years, every adult in those communities will be receiving a regular income to sustain their needs.
 This is the first time Indigenous peoples in the Amazon rainforest have been provided with income that is given directly to individuals, with no conditions.

-What makes this pilot different?
+What makes the basic income pilot different?

 The difference between our unconditional cash transfer programme and this new pilot is that people have even more autonomy and freedom to decide how they will use their money.

-The Lowdown
+The lowdown

 Still have questions?
 Explore our detailed breakdown of the most frequently asked questions, including insights on what the money is spent on.